brianhempel/adjusted_severe_training_targets/README.md

 6. For each ASOS station, we determine a time range of quality data.
 Ignoring months that have no 1 minute observations that passed quality control, we determine a longest time range over which, in total, ≥90% of the one minute observations are available.
 Stations with at least five years of data are retained for subsequent steps, and only gusts within the high quality time range are considered.

 The above results in 7653 station-gust-hours across 866 stations, of which 687 stations have at least one gust.
 Since each of the 866 stations has a different period of quality data, each station's gustiness is reported as a rate per year.
 Dots below are individual stations.
 The final climatology (shaded) is computed as the weighted mean of the *k*-nearest stations, where *k*=12 and the neighbor weights are determined by a spatial Gaussian with σ=150km.
-These parameters were chosen by hold-out validation: for each 40km gridpoint in the CONUS, the nearest station was removed and its gustiness estimated using various values of *k* and σ.
-The parameters that resulted in the lowest mean absolute deviations to held-out station were *k*=12 and σ=150km.
+These parameters were chosen by hold-one-out validation: for each 40km gridpoint in the CONUS, the nearest station was removed and its gustiness estimated using various values of *k* and σ.
+Overall the parameters that resulted in the lowest mean absolute deviations to the held-out stations were *k*=12 and σ=150km.
+For significant severe gusts (≥65kn), the best interpolation was achieved by *k*=30, σ=125km.

+ML models for severe weather forecasting are commonly trained for daily, hourly, or four-hourly periods.
+ASOS gustiness is computed for each such period, as well as for significant severe gusts.

+ASOS severe gust hours per year:

 ![asos_gust_hours_per_year](plots/asos_gust_hours_per_year.png)

-ML models are commonly trained for daily, hourly, or four-hourly periods.
-ASOS gustiness is computed for each such period, as well as for significant severe gusts (≥65kn).
-For significant severe gusts, the best interpolation was achieved by *k*=30, σ=125km.

 ASOS severe gust four-hours per year: